 - protect against legal liability.

-6. Do we use your personal data for direct marketing?
+5. Do we use your personal information for direct marketing?

-If we have collected your personal data because you are a representative of one of our current or prospective partners or clients, we may send you direct marketing communications and data about services and products offered by members of the OCR Labs Group.
-Noting, we do not use personal data collected as part of our identity verification services, we provide to our partners and/or clients, for direct marketing.
+If we have collected your personal information because you are a representative of one of our current or prospective partners or clients, we may send you direct marketing communications and information about services and products offered by members of OCR Labs.

 You may opt-out of receiving marketing materials from us by contacting us using the details set out below or by using the opt-out facilities provided (e.g. an unsubscribe link).

-If we use your personal data for direct marketing, we will ensure we comply with our obligations under the Do Not Call Register Act 2006 and the Spam Act 2003.
+If we use your personal information for direct marketing, we will ensure we comply with our obligations under the Australian Do Not Call Register Act 2006 and the Spam Act 2003.

-7. To whom do we disclose your personal and sensitive data?
+6. To whom do we disclose your personal information?

-- our clients and third parties (where our clients act as brokers, resellers, referrers or representatives of such parties), where you are seeking to access their products and/or services and are required to verify your identity in order to do so;
+- our clients and third parties (where our clients act as resellers or representatives of such parties), where you are seeking to access their products and/or services and are required to verify your identity in order to do so.
+We do not sell any of your data to any third party;

-- our employees and contractors, for the purposes of managing our products and systems and providing our services*^1^;
+- our employees and contractors, for the purposes of managing our products and systems and providing our services;

 - third party suppliers and service providers (including providers of document verification services to help us verify the validity of identity documents you disclose to us, and other providers for the operation of our websites and/or our business or in connection with providing our products and services to you);